-How to Help Aging Parents: Steps for Having the Difficult Conversation
+Help for Aging Parents: Having the Difficult Conversation

-Figuring out how to sensitively handle your concerns when a parent is encountering age-related declines is, hands down, one of the greatest challenges you will face as a child.
-Doing so reverses a long-standing family dynamic – and it can be uncomfortable.
-This is especially the case if your parent is having trouble accepting the fact that they need assistance.
+Figuring out how to sensitively handle your concerns when a parent or loved one is encountering age-related declines is, hands down, one of the greatest challenges you will face.
+Doing so reverses long-standing family dynamics – and it can be uncomfortable.
+This is especially the case if the person is having trouble accepting the fact that they need assistance.

 There is no one-size-fits-all checklist for this issue.
-But these guidelines for how to help aging parents should be helpful.
+But these guidelines for how to help aging parents and loved ones should be helpful.
 The important thing to remember: Don’t wait!
 Difficult conversations don’t get easier by delaying them.

 Before you begin a conversation, it is important to understand the areas in which your loved one may need assistance.
 The broad categories include:

 - home safety

 - financial safety

 Start by gaining an accurate idea of their monthly income and investments and determine if they have advance directives, such as a Living Will.
 You will also want to educate yourself on the resources that exist nearby, so you have concrete options to offer when you finally talk to them about their age-related declines.

 Take a few days or a week to gain all this information and to begin slowly asking questions.
 If you live close by and notice changes, get your facts in order.
 You want to have your observations ready.
 Be honest about your concerns and don’t shy away from discussing the worst-case scenarios, such as a fall and hospitalization, that can occur.